We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 By now Williams had won a number of international Clio Awards for his commercials, and he decided to concentrate on this genre.
 He had begun making his mark in the field early: his 'Different Faces' series of Gregg's coffee commercials, made back at Pacific Films back in the early 70s, were the first advertisements to show a multicultural Aotearoa.

 These days Tony Williams and wife Anna Hewgill are based in the town of Robertson, two hours south of Sydney.
 In 2013 they premiered A Place Called Robertson, a 70-minute film which celebrates life in the town.
-Later came community orchestra chronicle The Passion of Music - Steel City Strings, and The King Sun, which is both a celebration of Aussie artist John Olsen and a reflection on the passing of time.
+Later came community orchestra chronicle The Passion of Music - Steel City Strings, and The King Sun.
+The latter is both a celebration of Aussie artist John Olsen, and a reflection on the passing of time.

 Sources include